-Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) the following options unless medical, physical, or cognitive impairments restrict or limit exercise of these options.
-Choice of: Private or semi-private rooms, as available; Roommate for semi-private rooms; Locking door to living unit; Access to telephone and unlimited length of use; Eating schedule; Activities schedule; and Participation in facility and community activities.
+Federal Regulation Compliant, Non- Compliant, Silent, and Partially Compliant Area(s) of Compliance in State Standards Area(s) of Non- Compliance in State Standards Remediation Required Timeline(s) Compliant Roommate for semi-private rooms; Locking door to living unit; Access to telephone and unlimited length of use; Eating schedule; Activities schedule; and Participation in facility and community activities.
 Ability to have: Unrestricted visitation; and Snacks as desired.
 Ability to: Prepare snacks as desired; and Maintain personal sleeping schedule.
-SMMC Contract, Attachment II, Exhibit II-B, Section V(A)(1)(a)(4) - Assisted Living - A service comprising personal care, homemaker, chore, attendant care, companion care, medication oversight, and therapeutic social and recreational programming provided in a home-like environment in an assisted living facility, licensed pursuant to Chapter 429, Part I, F.S., in conjunction with living in the facility.
-Service providers shall ensure enrollees reside in a facility in compliance with HCB Settings Requirements.
-This service includes
+SMMC Contract, Attachment II, Exhibit II-B, Section V(A)(1)(a)(4) - Assisted Living A service comprising personal care, homemaker, chore, attendant care, companion care, medication oversight, and therapeutic social and recreational programming provided in a home-like environment in an assisted living facility, licensed pursuant to Chapter 429, Part I, F.S., in conjunction with living in the facility.
+Service providers shall ensure enrollees reside in a facility in compliance with HCB Settings